meganekkogekirabu/awkwords-ts/README.md

 # awkwords-ts

 This is a clone of [Awkwords](https://github.com/nai888/awkwords) written in TypeScript.
-It is run entirely on the client-side, so it can be added to static hosting sites like Neocities, and it runs about 140 times faster on average.
+It is run entirely on the client side, so it can be added to static hosting sites like Neocities, and it runs about 140 times faster on average.

 ## Setup